RyanWarner/ryanwarner.github.io/_posts/2019-02-07-svgr-and-lit-element.md

 # [lit-element](https://github.com/Polymer/lit-element)

 LitElement seems like an innovative way to style my React apps.
 I haven't tried this first hand yet, but this is on my list of things to check back in on.

+I was turned on to LitElement via this [tweet](https://twitter.com/justinfagnani/status/1093229305662889985)